IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“A man who is convinced of the truth of his religion is **indeed never tolerant**.
 At the least, he is to feel pity for the adherent of another religion but usually it does not stop there.
 The faithful adherent of a religion will try first of all to convince those that believe in another religion and usually he goes on to hatred if he is not successful.
 However, hatred then leads to persecution when the might of the majority is behind it.”

+>“If one conceives of religion and science according to these definitions, then a conflict between them appears impossible.
+For science can only ascertain what is, but not what should be, and outside of its domain value judgments of all kinds remain necessary.
+Religion, on the other hand, deals only with evaluations of human thought and action—it cannot justifiably speak of facts and relationships between facts.
+According to this interpretation, the well-known conflicts between religion and science in the past must all be ascribed to a misapprehension of the situation which has been described.
+>
+>For example, a conflict arises when a religious community insists on the absolute truthfulness of all statements recorded in the Bible.
+This means an intervention on the part of religion into the sphere of science; this is where the struggle of the Church against the doctrines of Galileo and Darwin belongs.”

 >“I have the greatest admiration for Gandhi and for the Indian tradition in general.”

 >“I would have transferred even more money to you, but I have no more myself to be able to manage at all without help..... **I myself lead the simplest, almost meager existence imaginable**.
 In this way we can lay quite a lot aside for the children.....
 I have duly noted your threat “to seek the assistance of other persons”; I know very well anyway from your previous behavior what I have to expect from you.
 Nothing will surprise me, no matter what you do.
 You have taken my children away from me and are ensuring that their attitude toward their father is vitiated.
 You will also take away from me other people who are close to me and will try to spoil in every way whatever has remained of my joy of living.
 This is the proper punishment for my weakness in allowing myself to shackle my life to yours.
 But I repeat: You will not surprise me, no matter what you do.”
 [15 September 1914 to Mileva Marić]